MMPhysVideo: Physically Plausible Video Generation Through Joint RGB-Perception Modeling: Experiments

 \subsection{Main results}

-\textbf{Quantitative Comparisons.} As shown in Table~\ref{tab:sota_bench}, we conduct a comprehensive quantitative evaluation across multiple base models and physics-centric benchmarks.
-The experimental results lead to the following key observations: \textbf{1}) MMPhysVideo demonstrates remarkable versatility, consistently enhancing physical plausibility across various T2V backbones with different model scales.
-Specifically, on the VideoPhy and PhyGenBench suites, MMPhysVideo improves the Average PC scores of CogVideoX-5B by $5.0\%$/$6.2\%$, and Wan2.1-1.3B by $3.2\%$/$3.2\%$ respectively. \textbf{2}) MMPhysVideo sets a new state-of-the-art for physically consistent video generation, outperforming specialized methods across both benchmarks.
-For instance, under CogVideoX-5B backbone configuration, MMPhysVideo surpasses PhyT2V and VideoREPA by $3.6\%$/$5.0\%$ and $2.2\%$/$2.5\%$ in Average PC scores on VideoPhy and PhyGenBench, respectively. \textbf{3}) Even when configured with the lighter CogVideoX-2B backbone, MMPhysVideo significantly outperforms the multimodal generation baseline, OmniVDiff.
-Notably, OmniVDiff utilizes a more powerful backbone (CogVideoX1.5-5B) and a training dataset over $10\times$ larger than our MMPhysData-36k.
+\textbf{Quantitative Comparisons.} Results in Tab.~\ref{tab:sota_videophy} and~\ref{tab:sota_phygenbench} reveal three key observations: \textbf{1}) MMPhysVideo generalizes effectively across T2V backbones with different scales, consistently improving physical consistency.
+Specifically, it increases the Average PC scores of CogVideoX-5B by $11.9\%$ and Wan2.1-1.3B by $5.0\%$ on VideoPhy, respectively. \textbf{2}) MMPhysVideo achieves state-of-the-art performance on both benchmarks, surpassing specialized physics-aware methods.
+It outperforms PhyT2V and VideoREPA by $7.2\%$/$8.8\%$ and $10.0\%$/$7.5\%$ in Average PC on Videophy and PhyGenBench, respectively. \textbf{3}) MMPhysVideo significantly surpasses the multimodal baseline OmniVDiff, which adopts a stronger CogVideoX1.5-5B backbone and a training dataset over $10\times$ larger than MMPhysData-36k.

-\textbf{Qualitative Comparison.} As shown in Fig.~\ref{fig:case}, we present qualitative comparisons between MMPhysVideo, baseline T2V generators, and the physics method, VideoREPA~\citep{videorepa}.
-Our evaluation spans diverse scenarios involving various physical states and laws.
-Our MMPhysVideo demonstrates superior physical plausibility across diverse scenarios involving various physical states and laws.
-Specifically, in the “hand-phone” scenario, MMPhysVideo generates the correct number of fingers and joints while precisely capturing the fine-grained dynamics of screen-touch interactions.
-In the "wine-glass" scenario, the baseline generator fails to comprehend the spatial relationship between the bottle and the glass, as well as the causal logic of fluid motion, where the bottle intersects the glass and the liquid flows erratically from the glass onto the table.
-Conversely, MMPhysVideo accurately captures the fluid trajectory and maintains the structural integrity of the interacting objects.
-More visual results can be found in Appendix.